 When we talk about Talent Management, how much is really left to “manage”?
-Careers have become so unpredictable and dynamic, both on an organizational as on an individual level that virtually nothing can be planned or structured anymore.
+Careers have become unpredictable and dynamic.
+This is the case for both the organization and the individual employee.
+Virtually nothing about careers can be planned or structured anymore.

-Together with Ans De Vos in her excellent book “Loopbanen in beweging” (2016, Acco), I believe that the first step to take is to define a clear and common vision on “What is a career in our company?”
-“What is the career deal we can offer our employees and what are the roles for every stakeholder?”
+Together with Ans De Vos in her excellent book “Loopbanen in beweging” (2016, Acco), I believe that the first step to take is to define a clear and common vision on three questions.
+1)“What is a career in our company?”
+2)“What is the career deal we can offer our employees?” and 3)“What are the roles for every stakeholder?”.
 Answering these questions calls for a co-creative process as opposed to a traditional top-down process.

-The arguments for a co-creative process lie mainly in the fact that there is no one right answer for this complex issue and that success lies in the creation of broad support for change:
+The arguments for a co-creative process lie mainly in the fact that there is no one right answer for this complex issue.
+Success lies in the creation of broad support for change:

 - I’ve written about the ambiguities in careers.
 These take different shapes and forms in every organization, and when people discover them together, this fuels change.
 Part of the goal of a co-creative process is to have the specific ambiguities spelled out for every stakeholder to be seen clearly and deeply understood.

-- When you allow people to imagine and experience a taste an improved future together, you are already halfway in bringing that future into the present.
+- When you allow people to experience a taste of an improved future together, you are already halfway in bringing that future into the present.

 - Improving your talent culture is about the whole system change.
-People will adapt their behavior if they’ve had a chance to explore the bigger picture and convince themselves for the need to change through dialogue with all stakeholders.
+People will adapt their behavior if they’ve had a chance to explore the bigger picture.
+This way, they can convince themselves for the need to change through dialogue with all stakeholders.

 A co-creative process is very different from a top-down one.
 Here are some tips:

 - Make a small diverse group of people owner of the process, NOT the content.
 Have them formulate a question that holds energy for all stakeholders, so many will be tempted to join in.